How to Hang Outdoor String Lights

-- Install a hook into each trees at the marked spot.
+- Install a hook into each tree at the marked spot.
 Install the bulbs in your string lights.

-- Thread the string lights onto the hooks, making sure they’re securely in place.
+- Thread the string lights onto the hooks.
+Make sure they’re securely in place.

 - Connect your string lights using an extension cord if needed.
 Check to be sure your string lights work properly.
 If necessary, use an additional hook to secure the string lights firmly against the trees.